shlomif/freecell-pro-0fc-deals/README.md

 # Related repositories and links

-* [Freecell Solver](https://github.com/shlomif/fc-solve) - the readme contains links to other repositories .
+* [Freecell Solver](https://github.com/shlomif/fc-solve) - the readme there contains links to other repositories .